-EU health ministers are in Brussels today for an emergency meeting on the coronavirus.
+EU health ministers met in Brussels on 11 February 2020 for an emergency meeting on the coronavirus.
 There have been a handful of isolated coronavirus cases in EU countries, but the European Centre for Disease Prevention and Control currently considers the probability of a coronavirus outbreak in the EU to be “very low”.
 Nevertheless, public interest and concern over the virus is extremely high.

 What is the coronavirus?
 A new respiratory disease was first detected in the Chinese city of Wuhan in December 2019.
 In just a few months, the number of people infected by the coronavirus has increased rapidly to over 60,000.
 The Chinese authorities have taken drastic measures in response: since January, the inhabitants of several cities (with populations of millions) have been quarantined to prevent the virus from spreading further.